Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Centralized Relay Selection Algorithm

 In the first step, we want to transform the assignment problem with the constraint on the number of edges to a standard assignment problem.
 In the standard assignment problem, we are looking for a set of edges in the bipartite weighted graph with the maximum total weight.
 Now, we are going to transform the restricted problem into an unconstrained one, so that the results coming from both problems would be corresponding to each other.

 For this purpose, we add some additional vertices to each side.
 The number of vertices that are added to each side is equal to the difference between the size of another side, $m$ or $n$, and constrained number of edges, $k$.
-On other words, we add $n_A^{V} = m-k$ vertices to $V$ side and $n_A^{U} = n-k$ vertices to $U$ side.
+In other words, we add $n_A^{V} = m-k$ vertices to $V$ side and $n_A^{U} = n-k$ vertices to $U$ side.

-The weight of edges connected to new vertices is equal to $0$ with another new vertices on the other side and infinite or maximum total weight, $A_{value}$, with the initial vertices on the other side.
+The weight of edges connected to new vertices with other new vertices on the other side is set to $0$ and the weight of other added edges is set to a large enough value ($A_{value}$) such as $1 + \sum_{e \in E} w_e$ or infinity.
 Intuitively, adding new vertices and their edges by this method causes the lower weight initial edges to be defeated by $A_{value}$-weighted edges.
-Therefore, only $k$ initial edges with maximum total weight can be selected in the optimal assignment.
+In Lemma \ref{le:nAEq} proved that exactly $((m-k)+(n-k))$ edges with $A_{value}$-weight are selected, therefore, only $k$ initial edges with maximum total weight can be selected in the optimal assignment.

 Now, we can find maximum weighted matching in the new bipartite graph by the Hungarian algorithm.
-Figure \ref{fig:opt_k_2} shows the transformation of a k-cardinality assignment problem to a standard assignment problem.
+Fig.~\ref{fig:opt_k_2} shows the transformation of a $k$-cardinality assignment problem to a standard assignment problem.